twbs/bootstrap/docs/components/custom-forms.md

 title: Custom forms
 ---

 In the interest of customization and cross browser consistency, Bootstrap include a handful of customized form elements.
-They're solid replacements for default form controls as they're built on top of semantic and accessible markup.
+They're built on top of semantic and accessible markup, so they're solid replacements for default form controls.

 ## Checkboxes and radios